 There are a handful of factors you need to consider when you’re shopping for the best pocket knives.
 One of the very important questions you need to answer is this – how do I intend to use this knife?
 With that in mind, let’s find out other factors.

-1. The size: The size of the knife should be your number one priority after you answer the question above.
+The size of the knife should be your number one priority after you answer the question above.
 The smaller, the better.
 It will fit your pocket and snuggle in much more nicely.
 If the knife is not small, then you may have to get an external pouch.
 The weight is of little relevance as most pocket knives weigh only a few grams.

-2. The blade: Which do you prefer – a single or a multi-blade knife?
+Which do you prefer – a single or a multi-blade knife?
 Knowing the purpose of buying the knife, you’ll be able to choose either the single blade or the multi-blade knife.
 The multi-blade knife will come in handy if you do a plethora of other tasks that require using different handy blades and multi-tools.
 Hunters and fishermen will understand what I mean.
 A typical example is the Swiss Army knife.